How To Overcome Trauma

 Bill 50:40

 Absolutely.
-It’s a whole like, it’s a package like you were in the right place with the right people in the right, like it was it was the whole package was there.
+It’s a whole like; it’s a package like you were in the right place with the right people in the right, like the whole package was there.

 Bill 50:50

 Polyvagal podcast is about.
-And I asked you that because I think the work of Stephen Porges is really important.
-It’s very difficult to explain.
-And I think it’s important that people who are experiencing trauma in any aspect of their life, especially after stroke, understand some of it and understand how they could apply some of the work of Stephen Porges.
-So I’m just curious about how how about your podcast and what it’s about and the things that you discuss.
+And I asked you that because I think the work of Stephen Porges is vital.
+It’s tough to explain.
+And I think it’s important that people experiencing Trauma in any aspect of their life, especially after a stroke, understand some of it and how they could apply some of the work of Stephen Porges.
+So I’m just curious about your podcast,d what it’s about,t and the things you discuss.

-The podcast is the first nine episodes, are um are me talking about the political theory.
-And in very simple, very safe terms, no details, no trauma, stories, nothing like that whatsoever.
-Just very easy to understand concepts about flight, fight, freeze, shut down.
-Talk about shame, talk about generational trauma.
-So there’s some difficult things, but I think I handled it in a very respectful, safe way.
-That’s like nine episodes worth of just pure information, I share a lot of like therapy examples or examples of the school system.
+The podcast’s first nine episodes are me talking about political theory.
+And in straightforward, safe terms, no details, trauma, stories, nothing like that.
+Understanding flight, fight, freeze, and shutdown concepts is significantly easy.
+Talk about hame; talk about generational Trauma.
+There were some problematic things, but I handled them respectfully and safely.
+That’s nine episodes worth of pure information; I share a lot of therapy examples or examples of the school system.

-And then I brought on a co host.
+And then I brought on a co-host.
 And now she and I are hosting together.
 Her name is Mercedes Corona.
-She’s a co worker of mine, we’re good friends.
-And so from like episodes, 10 to 14 is a lot of school based Polyvagal theory.
-So we apply the Polyvagal to the school system.
-And now we’re doing this thing where we’re applying the Polyvagal theory to therapy, and what therapy should be like, and we’re sharing bad therapy examples that we got from people on Instagram.
+She’s a co-worker of mine; we’re good friends.
+And so, from episodes 10 to 14, there is a lot of school-based Polyvagal theory.
+So, we apply the Polyvagal to the school system.
+And now we’re doing this thing where we’re using the Polyvagal approach to therapy and what therapy should be like.
+We’re sharing harmful therapy examples we got from people on Instagram.

 So we lay out the basics of the Polyvagal theory, and now we’re more doing or how to apply it to everyday life.
-And because it’s not just like a theory that sits in and of itself, it really affects, we’re everything that we do, because it’s the it’s the Connect, it’s like the theory of like how we connect as mammals and how we shift down to defensive states.
-So it’s, it’s ever present, like and everything that we do in our lives.
-So now we’re just talking about how to apply that I think therapy is a very big deal for people or for our audience, at least.
-There’s a lot of therapists who listen, there’s a lot of people that are going to therapy, or maybe maybe done with therapy because of bad experiences.
-So that’s kind of the focus of the podcast of the podcast is how to explain Polyvagal theory in very simple terms, and then how to apply it to daily living as well.
+And because it’s not just like a theory that sits in and of itself, it affects everything we do because it’s the Connect; it’s like the theory of how we connect as mammals and shift down to defensive states.
+So it’s ever-present, like everything we do.
+So now we’re just talking about how to apply that.
+I think therapy is a huge deal for people or our audience.
+Many therapists listen, and many people are going to therapy or maybe done with therapy because of bad experiences.
+So, the focus of the podcast is on how to explain Polyvagal theory in straightforward terms and then how to apply it to daily living as well.

 Bill 53:54

 Yeah, beautiful.
-Now, Polyvagal just before we wrap up Polyvagal is what?
+Now, Polyva al just before we wrap up Polyvagal is what?

-the vagus nerve is that is literally the the nerve that connects the brain to the body.
-So we, in my field, we talk a lot about brain body, but no one really explains it very well, until my opinion, Dr. Porges.
-And so he was able to explain the connexion between our bodies and our thoughts and our experiences like this.
+The vagus nerve is the nerve that connects the brain to the body.
+So, in my field, we talk a lot about the brain and body, but no one explains it very well, until my opinion, Dr. Porges.
+And so he can explain the connection between our bodies,r thoughts, and experiences like this.
 He did a fantastic job.
-So the vagus is is the nerve that connects the brain to the body and in through the autonomic nervous system.
-So Polly means more than one.
-So there’s one Vagal conduit, but that connects to these different branches of the sy of the autonomic nervous system.
-So just multiple uses for us.
-That’s why it says Polly
+So, the vague is the nerve that connects the brain to the body and through the autonomic nervous system.
+So Polly me ns more than one.
+So there’s the Vagal conduit, which connects to these different branches of the autonomic nervous system.
+So, just multiple uses for us.
+That’s why it says Polly.

 Bill 54:44

 Awesome.
-Justin, where can people go and find out more about your podcast and the work that you do?
+Justin, where can people learn more about your podcast and your work?

 Bill 55:23

 Excellent.
-Justin, thanks so much for being on the recovery after stroke podcast man I really appreciate it
+Justin, thank you so much for being on the Recovery After Stroke podcast, man.
+I appreciate it.

 You’re very welcome.
 You’re so welcome.
 Thank you for inviting me